Social Media Guidelines

 - Never post a photograph or image of a patient to any electronic media, other than the patient's electronic medical record.
 Use of cameras or cell phone cameras in the patient care setting shall be for the sole purpose of assisting in the care and treatment of the patient or for educational purposes.
 Any photographs taken in the patient care setting must be posted to the patient's electronic medical record.

 - Comply with all applicable institutional policies or guidelines regarding any use of information technology resources, including the use of institutional trademarks or logos.
-The use of the name "WVU Healthcare" is restricted and may not be used without permission from the office of the Vice President of Health Sciences.
+The use of the name "WVU Healthcare" is restricted and may not be used without permission from the WVU Health Sciences Office of the Chancellor.

 - Never post any information about colleagues or co-workers to any electronic media without their explicit written permission.
-Respect for the privacy of others is an important part of the professionalism of our HSC community.
+Respect for the privacy of others is an important part of the professionalism of our WVU Health Sciences community.

 - Never become an electronic "friend" of a patient in any electronic media or require that a patient become a "friend" of the health care provider in order to influence or maintain the patient-health care provider relationship.

-- Never misrepresent in any electronic media that an individual faculty, staff, or student is acting on behalf of West Virginia University or the Robert C. Byrd Health Sciences Center.
+- Never misrepresent in any electronic media that an individual faculty, staff or student is acting on behalf of West Virginia University or WVU Health Sciences.

 - Maintain the professionalism standards of your profession in all aspects in the use of internet, electronic networking or social media.